lucacodorean/MIPS-32/README.md

 of Dr. Eng.
 Constantin Nandra.

 This repository is intended to provide a better understanding of my abilities in developing a MIPS using a hardware description language such as VHDL.
+Please read the license attached to the repository before reading its contents.

+The repository contains two implementations of the project as it follows:
+1. MIPS single cycle; and
+2. MIPS pipeline